 How do I get rid of limescale in my toilet naturally?
 How to remove limescale and brown stains

 If you're too late to prevent limescale with the toilet descaler mentioned above then you'll be looking for some easy, cheap and green methods to clean limescale without the need for harsh chemicals or limescale remover products.
-Before you spenad any more money on Calgon or more time on other descalers, here are a couple of natural limescale removers to remove thick, hard limescale build-up from a toilet bowl (or toilet pan) which have worked for me.
-The products I use are also used in food so there's no need to bring dangerous chemicals into your house.
-You can get rid of limescale in your toilet naturally using products which are really cheap to buy too.
+Before you spend any more money on Calgon or more time using other descalers, here are a couple of natural limescale removers to remove thick, hard limescale build-up from a toilet bowl (or toilet pan) which have worked for me.
+The products I use are also used in food so there's no need to bring dangerous chemicals into your house or flush them into our waterways.
+You can easily get rid of limescale in your toilet naturally using products which are really cheap to buy too.

-How to remove limescale in toilet using citric acid
+How to clean and remove limescale in toilet using citric acid

 Forget coke, bleach, vinegar and toilet bowl cleaner products.
 In my opinion, the best thing to remove limescale is citric acid.
 Citric acid is the active ingredient in lemons and limes and gives amazing results when descaling a toilet and can be used instead of limescale remover tablets or blocks.

-I used citric acid to remove thick limescale buildup and it was amazing how easy it was to do.
-It's the best toilet descaler and cheap to buy too.
+I used citric acid to remove thick limescale build-up and it was amazing how easy it was to do.
+It's simply the best toilet descaler.
+Cheap, natural and effective.
+Wear gloves though as it can be harmful to your skin.

-2. Add water to half a cup of citric acid to make a solution.
+- Add warm water to half a cup of citric acid to make a solution.

-4. Leave for approx. 30 minutes or longer if you prefer.
-(I do this in the morning before I leave for work so it has the whole day to work.)
+- Leave for approx. 30 minutes or longer if you prefer.
+(I do this in the morning before I leave for work so it has the whole day to work.
+Or you could do it overnight, if your toilet isn't going to be used.)

-6. Scrub with a toilet brush and then flush.
+- Scrub the bowl and under the rim with a toilet brush and then flush.

 How to remove limescale from toilet cistern (or tank) using citric acid